 By the time your child reaches 2 years of age, you must make an appointment for their first visit with a children's dentist.
 There may be some rare circumstances that would warrant a visit to a dental provider before this age, but for most children, this is the age where their official dental care begins.

 On their first visit to the practice, this will be an opportunity for your child to become acquainted with the dental chair, environment, staff, and their dentist.
 The dentist will perform a visual examination of your child's teeth, as well as address any concerns or identify any possible future issues.
 You and your child will also have the opportunity to ask any questions and the dental staff will instruct you both on proper dental hygiene at home.

-In addition to annual check-ups, you must follow recommendations regarding treatments or procedures for dental issues.
-It's also important to follow up with their appointments, which may be more frequent when addressing ongoing issues with your child's dental health.
+In addition to annual check-ups, it’s important to follow recommendations regarding treatments or procedures for dental issues.

 - Tooth decay